-One phone call to 811 from anywhere in Kansas will route your call to Kansas 811, which will alert owners of pipelines, telecommunication cables and power lines to mark their buried assets within at least 48 hours, excluding day of notification, weekends and holidays, of the request.
+One phone call to 811 from anywhere in Kansas will route your call to Kansas 811, which will alert owners of pipelines, telecommunication cables and power lines to mark their buried assets within at least two full working days, excluding weekends and holidays, of the request.
 There’s no charge to you for this service.

 You can submit a ticket to Kansas 811 by dialing 811 on your phone, or visiting them online at Kansas811.org.

-Requests usually take less than five minutes, but remember that you must call at least 48 hours, excluding day of notification, weekends and holidays, before starting your project to give utility companies enough time to mark their assets.
+Requests usually take less than five minutes, but remember that you must call at least two full working days, excluding weekends and holidays, before starting your project to give utility companies enough time to mark their assets.

 A full explanation of state laws and instructions for web-based ticket requests is available on the Kansas 811 website.